 In the 1860s, a Catholic priest journeyed to Easter Island and noted the strange writings on wooden furniture and other wooden objects.
 He could not find a native willing or able to translate the writings.
 He wrote:

 In every hut one finds wooden tablets or sticks covered in several sorts of hieroglyphic characters: They are depictions of animals unknown on the island, which the natives draw with sharp stones.

 Experts Cannot Decipher the Rongorongo Script

-Later, a Bishop from Tahiti arrived on the island and was delighted to find a native man who would provide translations of the writings throughout the island.
+Later, a Bishop from Tahiti arrived on the island.
+He was delighted to find a native man who would provide translations of the writings throughout the island.
 Everything went fine at first.
-But then the Bishop became suspicious, because according to the islander, single pictures represented multiple meanings.
+But then the Bishop became suspicious because according to the islander, single pictures represented multiple meanings.
 The translations didn’t make any sense.
 After two weeks it was clear that the native was making everything up, and the Bishop went away no wiser than when he arrived.

 Attempts at Translation

 In 1886 a sailor attempted to get a translation of the writing from one of the eldest islanders.
 The old man admitted he could read the language.
-However, he refused, saying that Catholic missionaries forbid the islanders from using their native tongue.
+However, he refused, saying Catholic missionaries forbid the islanders from using their native tongue.
 The sailor plied the elder with alcohol.
-Eventually the old man recited a fertility song that he said was on one of the wooden slabs.
+Eventually, the old man recited a fertility song he claimed was written on one of the wooden slabs.
 This made the sailor believe he had successfully solved the puzzle.
-But he was unable to find another islander to provide verification of the translation, nor was he convinced that he had accurately matched each word to its corresponding pictograph.
+But he was unable to find another islander to provide verification of the translation.
+Nor was he convinced that he had accurately matched each word to its corresponding pictograph.